ammarkhattab/FHIR-Task/README.md

-Here is an Example of most of the FHIR Actions that could be done on your project including:
+This Fihr Program Can:

-- Get all Patients
+List all Patients
-- Add Patient
+Add Patient
-- Search Patient name
+Search Patient name
-- Create New Patient
+Create New Patient
-- Delete Patient
+Delete Patient

-Noting that the Patient could be any resource you are interested in
+Note: Unzip the packages file in project directory before running